drsophiemurray/zalando/README.md

 ![Google map of info provided for teaser](http://i.imgur.com/UEgKoN8.jpg)

 In this image, the Brandenburg Gate location is in black, the satellite path is in magenta, and the river is in blue.
-This colour convention will be continued for the rest of the analysis.Note that since no information is given about the satellite at all (its altitude, whether its in e.g., LEO or GEO orbit, etc), I had to assume its a straight line path.
+This colour convention will be continued for the rest of the analysis.
+Note that since no information is given about the satellite at all (its altitude, whether its in e.g., LEO or GEO orbit, etc), I had to assume its a straight line path.
 Over such a short distance this is probably pretty accurate anyway.

 ----------